The problem with equality, Jonathan Wai says, is that it is not particularly equal.

 Aiming for the average

-Dr Wai (pictured, inset), a psychologist specialising in education at Duke University in North Carolina, has begun to generate international debate around these ideas.
-Speaking to TESS, he is careful to point out that he is not blaming teachers for the system’s failures.
+Dr Wai (pictured, above right), a psychologist specialising in education at Duke University in North Carolina, has begun to generate international debate around these ideas.
+Speaking to TES, he is careful to point out that he is not blaming teachers for the system’s failures.
 The problem, he believes, is that it is often impossible for teachers in busy classrooms to attend to every child’s individual needs.
 And so they aim for the average.

 “We feel like talented students can make it on their own,” he says.
 “They already have a head start in life, therefore we don’t need to help them.
 If we gave the top students equivalent attention to the bottom students, we’d widen the variance in education.
 That kind of thinking isn’t popular.